OfficeDev/office-js-docs-pr/docs/develop/persisting-add-in-state-and-settings.md

 ## How to save settings in the user's mailbox for Outlook add-ins as roaming settings

 An Outlook add-in can use the [RoamingSettings](https://dev.office.com/reference/add-ins/outlook/RoamingSettings) object to save add-in state and settings data that is specific to the user's mailbox.
 This data is accessible only by that Outlook add-in on behalf of the user running the add-in.
-The data is stored on the user's Exchange Server mailbox, and is accessible when that user logs into his or her account and runs the Outlook add-in.
+The data is stored on the user's Exchange Server mailbox, and is accessible when that user logs into their account and runs the Outlook add-in.

 ### Loading roaming settings